swiftlang/swift-evolution/proposals/0304-structured-concurrency.md

 The `async` operation propagates priority from the point where it is called to the detached task that it creates:

 1. If the synchronous code is running on behalf of a task (i.e., `withUnsafeCurrentTask` provides a non-`nil` task), use the priority of that task;
-2. If the synchronous code is running on behalf of the main thread, use `.userInitiated`; otherwise
+2. If the synchronous code is running on behalf of the "UI" thread, use `.userInitiated`; otherwise
 3. Query the system to determine the priority of the currently-executing thread and use that.

 The implementation will also propagate any other important OS-specific information from the synchronous code into the asynchronous task.